luan-prates/CIMV/foundation/jack_and_the_beanstalk.md

 his bones to make my bread!"
 The wife again said, "There is no boy in here!"
 The giant ate his food and went to his room.
 There, he took out a hen.
 He shouted, "Lay!" and the hen laid a golden egg.

+When the giant fell asleep, Jack took the hen and climbed down the beanstalk.
+Jack’s mother was very happy with him.
+After some days, Jack once again climbed the beanstalk and went to the giant’s castle.
+For the third time, Jack met the giant’s wife and asked for some food.
+Once again, the giant’s wife gave him bread and milk.
+But while Jack was eating, the giant came home.
+"Fee-fi-fo-fum, I smell the blood of a boy.
+Dead or alive, I’ll grind his bones to make my bread!" cried the giant.
+"Don’t be silly!
+There is no boy in here!" said his wife.